drewszabo/NTS-workflow/README.md

 ## Description
 Utilizing patRoon and other tools to perform non-target analysis of high-resolution mass spectrometry data

+## Scope

+This workflow was optimized for LC-ESI-HRMS data with data-dependant acquisition (DDA).
+Separation was achieved with a 25 minute elution (A = 0.1% fomic acid, B = acetonitrile) and a reverse phase C18 column (100 mm x 2.1 mm).
+Mass spectrum were acquired with Thermo Q Exactive (Thermo) in ESI+ mode.

 ## Workflow

 ### 1. Feature Extraction